Setting up a Send Data integration

 This action sends an email to specific users.

-- The To, Bcc, and Reply to fields will pull up any user in your system and also any user fields in your form.
+- The To, Bcc, and Reply to fields will pull up any users in your system and email fields in your form.
+The email field lets you send data to someone outside your organization account.
+Additionally, you can enter email addresses in these fields.

 - All emails will come from the address admin [at] accounts.kissflow.com.
 If you want replies to go to a different address, enter it into the Reply to field.

 - The Email body can include any kind of formatting you want.
-You can also include form data by clicking Insert field.
+You can also include form data, including email fields by clicking Insert field.

 - The Attachments field will show any attachment fields you’ve configured in your form.
 Note that the maximum size of the attached file can be 10 MB.